just-buildsystem/rules-rust/share/man/import-cargo.1.md

 DESCRIPTION
 ===========

-Given a physical repository where one sudirectory has the file layout of a crate and a **`just-mr-repository-config`**(5) on standard input,
+Given a physical repository where one subdirectory has the file layout of a crate and a **`just-mr-repository-config`**(5) on standard input,
- - extend the repository configuration by a logical repsitory for that cate, as well as logical repositories for all the transitive dependencies as reported by **`cargo`**(1) when asked for the development dependencies of the given crate,
+ - extend the repository configuration by a logical repository for that crate, as well as logical repositories for all the transitive dependencies as reported by **`cargo`**(1) when asked for the development dependencies of the given crate,
  - generate the needed target files in the directory *`etc/deps-rust`*